Salby/salamander-conky-config/README.md

 This repo is for my conky configuration.

-It uses the Conky_Draw .lua script https://github.com/fisadev/conky-draw
+It uses the conky_draw .lua script https://github.com/fisadev/conky-draw

 Example:

 ![alt tag](https://github.com/SanderSalamander/salamander-conky-config/blob/master/example.png)

+# Installation

+If you do not have conky installed on your system, make sure you do.
+Otherwise this won't work

+Download the conky_draw.lua and conky_draw_config.lua from the repository linked to above.

+Place the .conkyrc in your home directory.
+The conky_draw.lua and conky_draw_config.lua files should also be placed there.
-Replace the conky_draw_config.lua from the Conky_Draw repository with the one found in my repository.
-Alternatively, you could just copy and paste.
+Replace the blank Conky_draw_config.lua with the one you downloaded from this repository.

+Open a terminal and type: conky
+Enjoy